 With this clarity let’s move on to the topic of how to write work instructions.
-(For clarity on all the BPM lingo see our BPM Glossary)
+(Oh, one more thing: For clarity on all the BPM lingo see our BPM Glossary)

 Why are Standard Operating Procedures important?

-Work instructions build and preserve the knowledge inside a company.
-When how things are done are passed on verbally, there is room for interpretation and human error.
+Work instructions, or SOPs, build and preserve the knowledge inside a company.
+When “how things are done” are passed on verbally, there is room for interpretation and human error.
 And knowledge about how to most efficiently perform a task is lost when said employee leaves the company and takes the knowledge with them.
 Good work instructions avoid all this.

 Clarity avoid errors.
 Crucially, this avoids the blame game.
 When things go wrong the tendency is to blame or hold people responsible, which is natural.
 But if this happens often it can have an impact on staff morale.
 Having clear work instructions minimises this problem.

 The chart below shows Gluu’s own research on the Return on Investment when writing work instructions.
 The point is that your initial investment in time is paid back once your work instruction has been used just three times.
 This only refers to time-saving – we haven’t even mentioned the value of avoiding errors and rework.
 This is also referred to as “Standard Work” within Lean: